 Credit cards can either be secured or unsecured.
 Secured credit cards require you to put down a security deposit, which then becomes your credit limit.
 This is usually offered as an option to people with bad credit looking to increase their credit scores.
 But you can also use it for your business expenses if you don’t qualify for a traditional bank account.

-A money market account is like a cross between a checking and savings account: you can earn more interest than you could with either, and you can access your funds relatively easily.
+A money market account is like a cross between a business checking and a business savings account: you can earn more interest than you could with either, and you can access your funds relatively easily.
 Some money market companies do use ChexSystems, so find out if they do before applying.

 Another option to consider is a prepaid debit card.
 Similar to a secured credit card, you can only spend what you load on the prepaid card, and any transactions above that balance will be declined.
 They don’t do a credit or ChexSystems check for applications.